DHINESH0202/Youtube/README.md

 python -m venv venv
 # Activate virtual environment:
+# Mac/Linux:
-# Mac/Linux: source venv/bin/activate
+source venv/bin/activate
-# Windows: venv\Scripts\activate
+# Windows:
+venv\Scripts\activate

 pip install -r requirements.txt

 echo "YT_API_KEY=your_youtube_api_key" > .env

 streamlit run app.py
-🌐 Deploy on Streamlit Cloud
+☁️ Deploy on Streamlit Cloud
-Push your code to GitHub (exclude .env)
+Push your code to GitHub (do NOT commit .env)

-On Streamlit Cloud, create a new app pointing to your repo and app.py
+Create a new app on Streamlit Cloud pointing to your repo and app.py

-Add your API key as a secret (YT_API_KEY)
+Add your API key as a secret with the key name YT_API_KEY

-Deploy and share your app!
+Deploy and share your app with others!

 👤 Author
 Dhinesh
 GitHub: https://github.com/dhinesh0202